PizzabyteLLC/pelican-dev-setup/README.md

 This will prompt if you want to run the command while in production.
 Select "yes" to continue.

-To run through the final setups of setup, run:
+To run through the final setups of setup, perform your setup process normally.

 ```bash
 sail artisan p:environment:setup
 sail artisan p:environment:database
 ```

-To create a user, run:
+To create a user, the Artisan command through Sail.

 ```bash
 sail p:user:make
 ```

-Shutdown Sail for the time being by running:
+Shutdown Sail for preparation to building out Node.js assets.

 ```bash
 sail down
 ```

-To build the NodeJS aspects of the project, run:
+To build the Node.js aspects of the project, install the dependencies with `yarn` and build the application.

 ```bash
 yarn install --frozen-lockfile
 yarn build:production
 ```

-Start up Sail again either in a daemon mode or regularly with:
+Start up Sail again either in a daemon mode or with direct output.

 ```bash
 sail up